java2019spring/AndriodAPP/README.md

 - SwipeRefresh: Refresh the images when you swipe the window
 - CollapsingToolbar: add CollapsingToolbar for each card
 - Floating button: add a floating button for commenting on the dish (each card)
+- fitsSystemWindows: beautify the bar and the system window